Page last updated: August 12, 2025

 A variety of financial assistance is available for graduate students pursuing Japanese studies at UHM.
 What we have listed may not be comprehensive and students should also inquire at their respective departments.
-We also share information on award and scholarships opportunities to our listserv/mailing list.
-If you could like to subscribe to our list, please e-mail cjs@hawaii.edu and indicate that you are a UHM graduate student.
+We also share information on award and scholarships opportunities to our graduate student listserv (mailing list).
+If you would like to subscribe to our list, please e-mail cjs@hawaii.edu and indicate that you are a UHM graduate student.

 CJS Graduate Student Travel Awards

-4. Paper abstract (written for the non-specialist) or statement of research purpose;
+- Paper abstract (written for a non-specialist audience) or statement of research purpose

-Travel must begin no later than one year from the application deadline (up to 1 year in advance).
-Retroactive requests for funding from within the current academic year may also be considered.
+- Travel must begin within one year of the application deadline.
+Retroactive funding request for travel within the current academic year may also be considered.

-Students who have received a CJS Travel Award within the past two years should indicate this in their application and will be given lower priority.
+- Students who have received a CJS graduate student travel award within the past two years should indicate this in their current application and will be given lower priority.

 CJS Fellowships and Scholarships

-Tasuku Harada Graduate Scholarship (approximately $6,000) – For full-time graduate students in the field of Japanese Studies.
+Tasuku Harada Graduate Scholarship (approximately $6,000) – Funding for full-time graduate students in the field of Japanese Studies.
 This scholarship commemorates the first professor of Japanese studies at UHM, Dr. Tasuku Harada.

-Takie Sugiyama Lebra Fund Scholarship (approximately $18,000 in three awards) – For full-time graduate students enrolled in Japanese Studies at UHM.
+Takie Sugiyama Lebra Fund Scholarship (approximately three awards per year, avg. of $18,000 each) – For full-time graduate students enrolled in Japanese Studies at UHM.
 The prospective student must be pursuing a degree in socio-cultural anthropology of Japan.
 This fellowship is endowed by Dr. Takie Sugiyama Lebra, Professor Emerita of Anthropology, who taught at UHM from 1970 until her retirement in 1996.

-Minae and Miki Kajiyama Graduate Scholarship Fund in Japanese Studies (approximately $3,000) – Preference given to students concentrating in one or more of the following areas: relations between Korea and Japan; Hiroshima and the atomic bomb; and Japanese emigration.
+Minae and Miki Kajiyama Graduate Scholarship Fund in Japanese Studies (approximately two awards per year, avg. of $3,000 each) – Preference given to students concentrating in one or more of the following areas: relations between Korea and Japan; Hiroshima and the atomic bomb; and Japanese emigration.
 This scholarship is based on the donation from Minae and Miki, the widow and daughter of Toshiyuki Kajiyama (1930-1975), a popular novelist and freelance journalist in Japan.
 Having numerous entertainment novels published, Mr. Kajiyama, born in Seoul, Korea, explored Korea, the atomic bomb, and Japanese immigrant related-issues for his lifetime work.
 The Hamilton Library has a special collection of books that he wrote and gathered for his works.
 Scholarship is open to international students.

 Hanayo Sasaki Graduate Merit Scholarship (approximately $2,000) – For full-time graduate students.
 The prospective recipient should have a focus on Japanese studies.
 This scholarship was endowed by Mrs. Hanayo Sasaki of Honolulu.
 Scholarship is open to international students.